 There are few bigger names in the history of the sport than William Webb Ellis.
 It is widely regarded that Webb Ellis was the inventor of the sport when he indivertibly picked up a ball during a football match and ran with the ball in 1823.
 The game was taking place at Rugby School, which is where the name derives.

 But, a lot of historians actually state that this is a bit of myth and whilst they were sure that Webb Ellis was the inventor of rugby, the story might be a little far-fetched.
-The reason why many are sceptical is that this story didn’t actually surface until 4 years after Eliss’s death in 1872, so the story couldn’t be verified.
+The reason why many are sceptical is that this story didn’t actually surface until four years after Eliss’s death in 1872, so the story couldn’t be verified.

 As there is no substantial evidence to say otherwise, William Webb Ellis had a major role in the formation of rugby, regardless of how it actually came about.